 "Value" means, with respect to one Share of a class of outstanding Shares that are Publicly Traded, the average of the daily market price for Shares of such class for the ten consecutive trading days immediately preceding the date with respect to which Value is being determined.
 The market price for each such trading day shall be the closing price, regular way, on such day, or if no such sale takes place on such day, the average of the closing bid and asked prices on such day.
-Value means, with respect to one Unit of a class of Partnership Interests for which there is no corresponding class of Shares that are Publicly Traded and with respect to one Share of a class of outstanding Shares that are not Publicly Traded, the amount that a holder of one such Unit (including a Unit corresponding to such a Share) would receive if each of the assets of the Partnership were to be sold for its fair market value on the date with respect to which Value is being determined, the Partnership were to pay all of its outstanding liabilities, and the remaining proceeds were to be distributed to the Partners in accordance with the terms of this Agreement.
+Value means, with respect to one Unit of a class of Partnership Interests for which there is no corresponding class of Shares that are Publicly Traded and with respect to one Share of a class of outstanding Interests for which there is no corresponding class of Shares that are Publicly Traded and with respect to one Share of a class of outstanding Interests for which there is no corresponding class of Shares that are Publicly Traded and with respect to one Share of a class of outstanding Interests for which there is no corresponding class of Shares that are Publicly Traded and with respect to one Share of a class of outstanding Shares that are not Publicly Traded, the amount that a holder of one such Unit (including a Unit corresponding to such a Share) would receive if each of the assets of the Partnership were to be availed on the date with respect to which Value is being determined, the Partnership were to pay all of its outstanding liabilities, and the remaining proceeds were to be distributed to the Partners in accordance with the terms of this Agreement.
 Such